 - If one of your coworkers on your team is falling behind, how would you make sure they can keep up with the team?

 - How do you reward and acknowledge your team’s hard work?

 Situational Interview Questions

 Asking situational IT manager interview questions allows you to observe how the candidate would handle a specific job scenario.
-This reflects the problem-solving skills of the candidate.
+This reflects the candidate’s problem-solving skills.
 It’s important to note that most of these interview questions don’t have a right or wrong answer, as there are often several ways of handling situations.
-The key is that these questions allow you to better understand how a candidate will approach a particular scenario.
+The key is that these questions allow you to understand how a candidate would approach a particular scenario.
 Some examples of questions you can ask include:

 - You’re taking over from the previous IT manager who hasn’t implemented a data backup plan, what is the first thing you would do and why?

 - The keyboard, printer, and other equipment aren’t working properly.
 What do you check first?
 Explain why.

 - There are problems with the motherboard, specifically in the BIOS system.
 What is your first step in resolving this issue?

 - One of your team member’s PC won’t recognize a plugged-in USB device, what could be the issue?

 - Your boss asks you to create an IT plan.
 What is your writing process?